demon2202/tkinter-Python-Project/README.md

 ### Summary

 Tkinter works by creating a main window, placing widgets in this window, handling events with callback functions, and running a main loop to keep the application responsive.
 This simple yet powerful model allows for the creation of various GUI applications in Python.
-## Getting Started
-To start using tkinter, you need to import it into your Python script:

 # Examples